vijayanant/fossick/content/posts/dependent-types-and-runtime-checks.md

 ### Everything OK There?

 There is something we have missed here.
 The currency.
-Money is represented in some currency (like Indian Rupee or US Dollar) and we cannot add money in different currencies.
+Money is represented in some currency (like US Dollar) and we cannot add money in different currencies.

 Lets include currency information in our `Money` type.
-A simple approach is to keep string representing the currency ("INR", "USD", etc.) along with the amount.
+A simple approach is to keep string representing the currency ("GBP", "USD", etc.) along with the amount.

 ```Haskell
 data Money = Money String Rational